How to Make Homemade Pizza from Scratch

 Pizza sauce is tomato based and ideally should contain only the fewest of ingredients.
 If the pizza sauce is made to be too powerful in taste, it will overwhelm the flavours of the toppings and principal pizza ingredients.
 This is a quick and easy pizza sauce recipe, perfect for a wide variety of toppings.
 These quantities will provide sufficient sauce for two 12" pizzas.

-1 14oz can chopped tomatoes in tomato juice
+- 14 ounce can of chopped tomatoes in tomato juice

 Pour the tomatoes in to a large saucepan.
 Peel the garlic cloves and use a hand grater to grate them in to the tomatoes.
 Season with the basil, salt and pepper.